gstsdev/armor-lib/README.md

 ## Final Considerations

-I admit that was a very few lines, but in the future, the quality and detail of the documentation might get better.
+I admit that those were a very few lines.
+But, in the future, the quality and detail of the documentation might get better.

 Good studies, from 14mPr0gr4mm3r.